CHTC/chtc-website-source/gpu-jobs.md

 As alluded to above, certain GPU servers in CHTC are prioritized for the research groups that own them, but are available to run other jobs when not being used by their owners.
-When running on these servers, jobs forfeit our otherwise guaranteed runtime of 72 hours; however, for shorter jobs, this is not a drawback and allowing jobs to run on these additional servers opens up more capacity.
+When running on these servers, jobs forfeit our otherwise guaranteed runtime of 72 hours.
+However, for shorter jobs, this is not a drawback and allowing jobs to run on these additional servers opens up more capacity.
 To allow jobs to run on these research-group owned servers if there is space, add the "Flocking"